hatedabamboo/notes.hatedabamboo.me/src/posts/bash-functions.md

 ---

 As you can see, the variety of applications for functions is virtually limitless.
-In situations when you need something done quickly, but writing a [full program](https://github.com/hatedabamboo/jeeves) seems like overkill, and aliases' functionality isn’t enough, bash functions may be just what you need.
+In situations when you need something done quickly, but writing a [full program](https://github.com/hatedabamboo/jeeves) seems like overkill, and aliases' functionality isn't enough, bash functions may be just what you need.

 All the aforementioned functions (and some other stuff) can be found in my [dotfiles](https://github.com/hatedabamboo/dotfiles) repository.